The Rose Maker: Plot

 Ève Vernet, a renowned rose breeder, runs a horticultural company inherited from her father, which is experiencing serious financial difficulties.
 Vernet's secretary, Vera, recruits three employees through a back-to-work program run through a homeless shelter in a bid to rescue the company.
 In exchange for reduced wages, Vernet must train Fred, Nadège and Samir in horticulture.

 Ève's business name and skills are coveted by a powerful competitor, Lamarzelle, a corporate company with a leader driven only by profit. Ève is repulsed by his business model, particularly that the eponymous CEO takes the credit for the hybrids which are the result of his employee's labour, not his.
 But the financial ruin of Roses Vernet may force Ève to bend to pressure to a proposed buy-out.

-In an effort to save her company, Ève wants to create a new hybrid rose to enter in an upcoming rose competition, the financial renumeration and recognition of which would save her from dissolution or purchase from Lamarzelle.
+In an effort to save her company, Ève wants to create a new hybrid rose to enter in an upcoming rose competition, the financial remuneration and recognition of which would save her from dissolution or purchase from Lamarzelle.
 But one of the necessary parent roses, 'The Lion' is in the conservatory of Lamarzelle, who refuses to lend out their specimens to retain exclusivity. Ève's discovery of young Fred's history of burglary inspires her, and she and Fred plan a heist with the help of Nadège and Samir in exchange for permanent contracts.

 The heist succeeds, with Fred displaying ingenuity and an exceptional sense of smell to correctly identify the rose. Ève realises that Fred has a gift, and that she could open the doors to a successful career in perfumery for him, though he rejects the idea of getting tested due to his childhood.
 Back home, Ève carries out the delicate hybridisation process, showing the three employees what to do and allowing them to practice their own hybridisation on the wild rose stock.